Business & Integration IT Consultant

-Exploratory testing is a form of software testing in which the tester can choose any possible software testing methodology.
-This is an unwritten approach to software testing.
-In exploratory testing, software testers use their insights, knowledge, skills and abilities.
+Exploratory testing is a type of software testing in which the tester can choose any possible software testing methodology.
+It is an unwritten approach to software testing.
+In exploratory testing, software testers use their knowledge, understanding, skills and abilities.

-Exploratory testing verifies the functionality and operation of the software as well as identifies functional and technical bugs in the software.
+Exploratory testing verifies the functionality and operation of the software and identifies functional and technical bugs in the software.
 The goal of exploratory testing is to optimize and improve the software in every possible way.
 It is often performed as a black-box testing technique.

 In scripted testing, you first design the test cases and then proceed to execute them.
 In contrast, exploratory testing is a simultaneous process of designing and executing tests that are performed simultaneously.
 Unscripted test execution is usually an unplanned activity in which testers execute test steps and compare the actual results with the expected ones.